SuperOfficeDocs/superoffice-docs/docs/en/automation/crmscript/debugging/helper-functions-for-logging.md

 uid: helper_functions_for_logging       # (Required) Very important for SEO.
 Intent in a unique string of 43-59 chars including spaces.
 title: Logging in CRMScript # (Required) Important for SEO.
 Recommended character length is 115-145 characters including spaces.
 author: Tor Thorbergsen
-so.date: 01.11.2018
+date: 01.11.2018
 keywords:
-so.topic: howto          # article, howto, reference, concept, guide
+topic: howto          # article, howto, reference, concept, guide

 # Optional fields.
 Don't forget to remove # if you need a field.
-so.envir:            # cloud or onsite
+envir:            # cloud or onsite
-so.client:                # online, web, win, pocket, or mobile
+client:                # online, web, win, pocket, or mobile
 ---

 # Logging in CRMScript